 Excess skin can not only interfere with regular activities and day-to-day living but can also cause skin irritation, rashes and sores.
 Therefore, surgery relating to the removal of redundant abdominal skin and fat as a direct result of large-scale weight loss is usually on the MBS.

-This can also include radical abdominoplasty and other related procedures.
-However, in order for you to be eligible for cover, your weight must have been stable, for at least six months prior to surgery.
+In order for you to be eligible for cover, your weight must have been stable, for at least six months prior to surgery.